 Prostate Specific Antigen (PSA) is a blood test which measures the level of a substance in the blood stream which is only present in men.
-It is made in the prostate gland and leaks into the blood stream and is specific for prostate, but not specific for prostate cancer.
+It is made in the prostate gland and leaks into the blood stream and is specific for prostate but not specific for prostate cancer.
 There are two types of PSA.
 The PSA which is free within the circulation and that which is bound to protein.
 A number of studies have shown that the ratio of free to bound PSA may result in a greater sensitivity in the possibility of being able to estimate the likelihood of a prostate cancer in an individual patient.
 Generally speaking, if the ratio is less than 10-15% the likelihood of a prostate cancer is increased.

 The blood test may go up with things other than prostate cancer.
 It may go up if the prostate is enlarged (benign or non-cancerous) which occurs as men get older.
-It may also go up because of infection.
-Not all prostate cancers cause the blood test to go up, but many do.
+It may also go up because of infection, riding horses, bicycles, motorcycles, running and having sexual intercourse.
+Not all prostate cancers cause the blood test to go up but many do.

 In addition to the blood test, a Digital Rectal Examination (DRE) is carried out by the Doctor.
-For this examination the Doctor inserts a gloved finger into the patients back passage in order to feel the prostate gland.
+For this examination the Doctor inserts a gloved finger into the patient's back passage in order to feel the prostate gland.

 Changes in size and consistency of the gland may indicate a suspicion of prostate cancer.

-If either the PSA or DRE is abnormal, the Doctor may suggest a Trans Rectal Ultrasound and Biopsy be taken (TRUS and Biopsy).
+If either the PSA or DRE is abnormal, the Doctor may suggest a multi-parametric Magnetic Resonance Imaging (mpMRI) study.
+This is carried out at Radiology and requires the man to lie still flat on his back for approximately 30 minutes.
+If this shows an area of suspicion then either an MRI guided biopsy or Trans Rectal Ultrasound and Biopsy should be carried out (TRUS and Biopsy).

 A biopsy from the prostate is a small piece of tissue which is taken with a special needle.
-It may be necessary for the prostate to be examined with a TransRectal Ultrasound (TRUS) which is carried out without the need for an anaesthetic.
-This examination is carried out by placing the Ultrasound probe in the back passage in a similar fashion to DRE.
-The TRUS enables the prostate to be visualised looking for any abnormal lumps which may or may not be cancerous lumps which may or may not be felt on the DRE.
-If abnormal areas are seen, the biopsy needle can be directed towards them.
-If no abnormalities are seen then it is usual to biopsy areas which are more likely to undergo a cancerous change.
-This usually means six to eight biopsies.
+This is carried out without the need for an anaesthetic.
+Information is available in detail if this procedure is required.

+This examination is carried out by placing the probe in the back passage in a similar fashion to DRE.
+The prostate is "imaged" looking for the abnormal area.
+The biopsy needle can be directed towards that.
+Most patients say that the biopsy feels like being "flicked by a rubber band".

 The specimens taken are sent to the Pathologist for preparation and examination under the microscope.
 The only way any cancer can be diagnosed correctly is by the visualisation in the pathology specimen.
+The pathologist will "grade" the cancer and give it a Gleason Score which is a number from 6 to 10 which rates the "degree of nastiness".

-If a prostate cancer is diagnosed, then further treatment may be necessary.
-This will be discussed with the individual patient according to the type (grade) and stage (how far the cancer has gone), and a discussion will be carried out with the patient as to what would be recommended for that particular individual.
+If a prostate cancer is diagnosed, then further scans will be necessary to see if the cancer is just in the prostate or gone to any other parts of the body.
+This is called staging.After staging a discussion will be carried out with the patient as to what would be recommended for that particular individual.